joeledwards/cogs-sensor-demo/README.md

 message should be delivered to subscribers.

 Hood (cab) tilt sensing is the primary example.
 A mercury-actuated switch monitors whether the hood is open or closed.
+This device is powered by the Pi's 3.3v source (pin 1), return (ground) is pin 14, and the signal line is pin 22 (gpio 25).

-Driver-side door state (open/closed) is the secondary example.
+Driver-side door state (open/closed) is the second example.
 A magnetic field detection sensor determines if the door is closed or open base on the proximity of the door's magnet to the sensor.
+This device is also powered by the Pi's 3.3v source (pin 1), return (ground) is also pin 14, and the signal line is pin 32 (gpio 12).

 ## Setup Instructions